 5 Steps to Not Be Nervous

-2. You must Love Your Audience.
-Once you take the focus off yourself & think only about what the audience knows & what they need to know from you, you forget to worry about if your audience is going to like you.
+- Once you remove the focus from yourself & think only about what the audience knows & what they need to know from you, you don’t worry about whether your audience will like you.

-3. Pick a song that really motivates you and actually walk onto the stage with that song in your head.
-Literally stepping to the beat.
+- Pick a song that motivates you and walk onto the stage with that song in your head.
+Stepping to the beat.
 (Subtly) Dancing onto the stage.
 How’s about a little JT “Can’t Stop the Feeling” Or “Staying Alive” by the Bee Gees.
 I’m telling you the dancing thing works!

-4. keep your arms wide open for 10 minutes before your speech.
+- Keep your arms wide open for 10 minutes before your speech.
 Keep your arms open as you walk out on stage.
-This will make it so you’ll not be nervous at all.
+A relaxed body will make it so you’ll not be nervous at all.
 You’ll feel happy!
-When your body is closed you lose control over yourself & have no control over others.
+When your body is closed, you lose control over yourself & have no control over others.
 We need to control others!
 Not to do evil things!
 Please don’t do that.
-But we need people to believe that we’re experts in our own wheelhouses.
+But we need people to believe that we’re experts in our wheelhouses.
 We need to control them enough to get them to understand our message & follow our call-to-action.

-5. As you walk on stage, make sure you lead with your core & not your head.
-As a matter of fact, you should do this throughout your life.
+- As you walk on stage, make sure you lead with your core & not your head.
+It would help if you did this throughout your life.
 Your Body Language can control your emotions.
 Use them to your advantage.